 Legalism is not a godly mother who insists that her daughter dress modestly.
 Legalism is not parents enrolling their children in a Christian school that believes as they do about separation from the world.
 Legalism is not a dedicated aged godly dad who takes his son to the barbershop instead of a beauty shop every two weeks.

 Legalism is not a faithful youth director who insists his teenagers dress appropriately.
 Legalism is not a hard working pastor who insists that his Sunday school teachers not smoke, not drink alcohol, no tobacco use, no movies, they visit absentees, and go soul winning.

 The good news is this: the IFB church movement is dying on the vine.
 Their churches and institutions are but a shell of what they once were.
-Instead of taking a hard look at why IFB churches are dying and young adults are fleeing to the friendlier confines of “worldly” Evangelical churches, preachers like Gray, Sr. double down on legalistic standards and rules.
-Instead of considering whether their controlling, abusive behavior is to blame, these Elijah-like preachers blame those who rejected their moralizing and checklist Christianity.
-Gray, Sr. will go to the grave believing that if people would just follow the rules about “dating, dress, haircuts on the males, makeup on the females, hairstyles, clothing, smoking, dancing, bad music, Hollywood movies, speech, respect for authority, and proper conduct,” the shekinah glory (glory of God) would fall from heaven and all would be well.
+Instead of taking a hard look at why IFB churches are dying, and young adults are fleeing to the friendlier confines of “worldly” Evangelical churches, preachers like Gray, Sr. double down on legalistic standards and rules.
+Instead of considering whether their controlling, abusive behavior is to blame, these Elijah-like preachers condemn those who reject their moralizing and checklist Christianity.
+Gray, Sr. will go to the grave believing that if people would just follow the rules about “dating, dress, haircuts on the males, makeup on the females, hairstyles, clothing, smoking, dancing, bad music, Hollywood movies, speech, respect for authority, and proper conduct,” the Shekinah glory (glory of God) would fall from Heaven and all would be well.

 Do you have an Elijah-like preacher where you live?
 Is there a preacher in your town who thinks he uniquely speaks for God?
 Perhaps you once attended a church that was pastored by a man who thought he was special or unique.
 If so, please share your observations in the comment section.